Mani-RajaDev/dwitter-django/README.md

 In this part of the development process,I added functionality that allows users to follow and unfollow other profiles, as well as created a backend logic for posting and displaying dweets on the user dashboard.

+## Part 4: Creating Forms and Handling Submissions:
+In this phase, I enabled users to submit dweets using a Django form on the platform's front-end.
+Additionally, I implemented measures to prevent double submissions and handle errors, enhancing the user experience.

 ## Conclusion

 That's it for now!
 I'll continue to update this README.md file as I make progress on my social network app development project.
 Thank you for checking it out!